kjellhar/pres/ntnu-24/md/07-chip-hacking.md

 - Focused Ion Beam
 - Often combined with a Scanning Electron Microscope
 - Can both image and manipulate silicon
-    - Uses accelerated, focused gallium
+    - Uses accelerated, focused beam of gallium ions
     - Removes material by sputtering
     - By adding gasses, you can etch or deposit materials
     - ~10nm resolutions